madrobby/zepto/README.md

 In short, Zepto is expected to work in every modern browser except Internet Explorer.

+Zepto's main object is `$` so unlike jQuery, there is no mode that allows it to get along nicely with other frameworks.

+Because of the compactness goal, you won't have to include each source file in your final build.
+If you want to make the Zepto part of your app as small as possible, only add these as needed during development, then combine and minimize when you are ready to deploy.

 # Syntax & features:

 Basic call with CSS selector: